Code-Institute-Submissions/SerenAppy-Web-App/README.md

 * HTML - Base language for this project.
 * CSS - used for styling the HTML code.
-* JavaScript - used in conjunction with Bootstrap.
+* JavaScript - used to make the web app interactive.

 ### Libraries